 Moreover, studying a couple of reflective essay examples helps you get familiar with the format and the different parts of the writing.
 You can clearly see which elements make a reflective essay as unique and important as it is.

-We have prepared a selection of reflective essay examples crafted by top Australian writers.
+We have prepared a selection of reflective essay examples crafted by top USA writers.
 These essays were written on different subject and for different academic levels.
-What unites them is that they are beautifully written and conform to every standard of Australian schools and colleges.
+What unites them is that they are beautifully written and conform to every standard of USA schools and colleges.
 If you want to familiarize yourself with the tricky format of a reflective essay or get some inspiration and new ideas for your own writing, you will find some prime examples of reflective essays below!

 reflective essay definition